mpanighetti/dnd5e-classes/warlock/endless-hunger-patron.md

 _14th-level Endless Hunger feature_

-Your Copy Abilities transformation now lasts until you use your bonus action to revert to your normal form or until you use your Astral Barrage or Consume features.
+Your Copy Abilities transformation now lasts until you use your Bonus Action to revert to your normal form or until you use your Astral Barrage or Consume features.